UDSPOTHE - BSc Sports Therapy

 The principal aim for this pathway is to develop students, from a wide variety of backgrounds, both academically and practically, so as to achieve both clinical competence and graduate ability.
 The student will develop the subject-specific knowledge and the ability to relate it to a clinical environment.

 To understand the evidence-based nature of the therapies, it is essential that a level of understanding of science be achieved.
 Thus there is a substantial component of human and exercise science in the course.
 As the Society of Sports Therapists set the competency benchmarks for membership, these are reflected in the topics studied throughout the degree.

 It is essential that the students develop an ability to problem solve and clinically reason.
 These skills are the foundations for accurate diagnosis and treatment formulation.
 The course aims to develop these critical and analytical skills to ensure that practice remains current but supported by a body of scientific knowledge.

 The ultimate aim is to produce a contemporary course that reflects current clinical practice in Sports Therapy.
-The students obtain a high level of clinical competence through practice and the problem based learning.
+The students obtain a high level of clinical competence through practice and the problem based learning, meaning that upon completion are considered to be autonomous practitioners.
 The course develops these skills by directing the students to the resources that help them find solutions.
-Practical demonstrations and presentations ensure that they achieve the benchmarks for Society of Sports Therapist membership.
+Practical demonstrations and presentations ensure that they achieve the benchmarks set by the Society of Sports Therapists and upon successful completion of the degree means graduates are eligible to apply for membership.